s1300045/nativescript-dev-jade/README.md

-Pug support for NativeScript projects.
+Pug support for NativeScript with Angular projects.
 =======================================

 How to use